Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [sodium](https://github.com/SodiumFRP/sodium/tree/master/c%23) - A Functional Reactive Programming (FRP) Library. `only works for 4.5.x`

 ## IDE
+* [rider](https://www.jetbrains.com/rider/) - A cross-platform C# IDE based on the IntelliJ platform and ReSharper.
+* [Omnisharp](http://www.omnisharp.net/) - a family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.
 * [Visual Studio Code](https://github.com/Microsoft/vscode) - A new type of tool that combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 Code provides comprehensive editing and debugging support, an extensibility model, and lightweight integration with existing tools.
 * [Visual Studio Community](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx) - A free editor for individual developers, open source projects, academic research, education, and small professional teams.
-* [Omnisharp](http://www.omnisharp.net/) - a family of Open Source projects, each with one goal: To enable a great .NET experience in YOUR editor of choice.

 ## Internationalization
 * [Localization](https://github.com/aspnet/Localization) - Localization abstractions and implementations for ASP.NET Core applications.